-(Of course, deportation can also happen to foreign nationals who are in the country illegally, whether they've been convicted of a crime or not.)
+Of course, deportation can always happen to foreign nationals who are in the country illegally, whether they've been convicted of a crime or not.

 First, if you commit a crime while in the U.S. with a nonimmigrant visa, the government takes the view that you have violated the conditions of your visa and should be deported.
-It may be possible to avoid deportation, but you must contact a skilled immigration attorney specializing in criminal convictions in order to remain in the country.
+It might be possible to avoid deportation, but you must contact a skilled immigration attorney specializing in criminal convictions in order to help you argue for remaining in the country.

 Second, if you have a green card, committing a crime can result in the loss of your green card and deportation (removal).
 It might be possible to avoid deportation, but anyone in this situation should contact an immigration attorney who can assist with this serious issue.